 Your Enhanced Accident Benefits help you, your passengers and members of your household with medical costs, wage loss and more if you’re injured in a motor vehicle crash, whether you’re a driver, passenger, cyclist, or pedestrian – even if you’re found responsible (at fault) for the crash.

 Enhanced Accident Benefits provide care and recovery benefits with no overall limit.
 This could include costs like hospital care, chiropractic treatments, medication, physiotherapy, counselling, dental care, home support and more.
-And, if you're unable to work due to an injury from a crash, your Enhanced Accident Benefits will provide 90 per cent of your net income in income replacement benefits, up to a maximum of $100,000 gross annual income.
+And, if you're unable to work due to an injury from a crash, your Enhanced Accident Benefits will provide up to 90 per cent of your net income in income replacement benefits, up to a maximum of $100,000 gross annual income.
 If your gross yearly earnings are more than $100,000 per year, Income Top-Up coverage is available.

 Find out more about